grimasod/json-to-vue/README.md

 Possible use cases:

 - To display content fetched from a CMS.
 - To add content stored in `.json` files to a small website.

 ---

 The below code examples are all available at [github.com/grimasod/json-to-vue-examples](https://github.com/grimasod/json-to-vue-examples).

-And they can be seen in action on [json-to-vue.circleoflifecycle.com/](https://json-to-vue.circleoflifecycle.com/)

 ---